Based on the original audio recordings

 You can help

-There's a simple guide to getting involved, or if you're more technical all our code, and the transcript files, is available on github, where there is information on how to get up and running.
+There are always other missions in the pipeline.
+If you'd like to help get them cleaned up and published, there's a simple guide to getting involved, or if you're more technical all our code, and the transcript files, is available on GitHub, where there is information on how to get up and running.
 (If you're up to it, you can even fork the repository, and issue a pull request to us when you're done.)

 - Ryan Alexander